Ski: 2018-2019 4FRNT Raven, 184 cm

 - The dual radius made the ski feel unbalanced on edge.

-- The full-width isolated carbon laminated segments of the tip and tail was throwing off the even-flexing feel of the ski.
+- The full-width isolated carbon laminated segments of the tip and tail were throwing off the even-flexing feel of the ski.

 - The ski wasn’t light enough.